sunisdown/faster_cpython/pep_dict_version.rst

 The check ``dict.__version__ == old_version`` can be true after an integer overflow, so a guard can return false even if the value changed, which is wrong.
-The bug occurs if the dict must be modified at least ``2**64`` times (on 64-bit system) between two checks of the guard.
+The bug occurs if the dict is modified at least ``2**64`` times (on 64-bit system) between two checks of the guard.

 Using a more complex type (ex: ``PyLongObject``) to avoid the overflow would slow down operations on the ``dict`` type.
-Even if there is a theorical risk missing a value change, the risk is considered too low compared to the slow down of using a more complex type.
+Even if there is a theorical risk of missing a value change, the risk is considered too low compared to the slow down of using a more complex type.